Trait packet::serialize::PacketBuilder

 Serializes this packet into an existing buffer.

-This method is usually called from
+This method is usually called by this crate during the serialization of

 , not directly by the user.